stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - Customer is not allowed to install Privileged and custom Operators
 - Customer can view installed Operators from a selected namespace by using the web console/CLI.
 ###  Projects Permissions:
-- Customer have admin access to all customer-created projects on the cluster
+- Customer has admin access to all customer-created projects on the cluster
 - Customer has view access to openshift*,stakater*,kube*,redhat*,default projects because these are managed by the stakater team
 ### Storage
 - Customer can create/view/delete quotas and limits on the cluster